liamwalsh1980/Milestone-Project-3/README.md

 In the base template I added the link for this page to the Main Navbar and Mobile Navbar.
 However, in order to make sure that this page is only accessed by the ‘Admin’ user I added some conditional validation using Jinja code ‘if statement’ making sure to close the ‘if statement’ after the genres.html link.

+This is the 'R' for read thats part of the CRUD convention.

 [Back to top ⇧](#filmzone)

 ### Add Genre page

+I started this page by duplicating the add_film template calling the new page add_genre.html.
+I then amended the subheader to say ‘Add Genre’.
+I kept the form active and just kept the row for ‘Genre Name’ to be added, submit button and cancel button.
+I made sure the styling was maintained with the same colours, padding and icons from Font Awesome.
+At the top of the form, I changed the action attribute url_for value to add_genre which can then be wired up in the app.py python file.

+In my app.py file I then connected the new add_genre template to the MongoDB using the function name add_genre, GET and POST methods, if our requested HTTP method is strictly equal to POST, a new dictionary is created to then be inserted into our MongoDB.
+This dictionary is stored in a variable called Genre.
+I then targeted the Genre collection on MongoDB and use the .insert_one method to push the new Genre name into it.
+I then added a flash message to the user saying that the new Genre is added successfully and in turn direct the user back to the genres page (Manage genres).

+This is the 'C' for create thats part of the CRUD convention.

 ### Edit Genre page